 Professional Tree Root Removal

-For serious tree root intrusion problems, calling a professional plumber is the most effective solution.
-Experienced plumbers have specialised tools and techniques to clear roots and prevent their return.
+Calling a professional plumber is the most effective solution for serious tree root intrusion problems.
+Experienced plumbers have specialised tools and techniques for clearing roots and preventing their return.

 High-pressure water jetting can scour pipes and flush out root masses.
 Mechanical drain augers with root-cutting blades can shred roots and clear clogged drains.